bikilath/bikilath/README.md

 - 👋 Hi, I’m @bikilath
-- 👀 I’m interested in learning code
+- 👀 I’m interested in learning and improving my coding skills.
-- 🌱 I’m currently learning python programming and Data science profession
+- 🌱 I graduated in Computer Science, specializing in Data Science, and I’m currently working as an Azure Cloud Engineer.
-- 💞️ I’m looking to collaborate on Machine learning and Data analysing Area
+- 💞️ I’m looking to collaborate on Machine Learning, Data Engineering, and Cloud Computing projects.
-- 📫 How to reach me @Linkdeln Name Bikila Tefera Hunde
+- 📫 You can reach me on LinkedIn: Bikila Tefera Hunde (www.linkedin.com/in/bikila-hunde).

 <!---
 bikilath/bikilath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.